 Eczema is a skin condition that causes inflammation and irritation.
 According to Medical News Today, eczema affects almost 32% of people in the United States at some point in their lives.
 With eczema, the affected area will itch and usually develop a rash.
 In adults, eczema tends to pop up on the face, creases of knees and elbows, nape of the neck and on the hands, although it can occur on any part of the body.
 In infants, eczema mainly appears on the face and scalp.

 The exact cause of eczema is a mystery, but a popular thought is that eczema is an overreacting response to an irritant by the body’s immune system.
 Genetics appear to play a role as well.
 Although it may look otherwise, eczema is not contagious.
 There are environmental factors which may be linked to the development of eczema, such as allergens, certain foods, extreme temperatures, and stress.

 Keeping your skin moist helps with the dry skin and itchiness caused by eczema.
 At Travis Shaw, MD, we recommend applying lotions and creams to the affected areas after bathing to help retain moisture.
 Over-the-counter topical corticosteroid creams and ointments can alleviate the itchiness as well.
 Antihistamines can help at night to guard against scratching, as they tend to make you drowsy.
 Your doctor may prescribe antibiotics if the eczema occurs along with a bacterial skin infection.
 At Travis Shaw, MD, we have seen excellent results from using hydrating cream, exfoliating polish, and Growth Factor Serum by ZO Skin Health.

 Want to keep your skin looking fresh and healthy this spring?
-Text or call us to schedule your complimentary consultation today at (804)-775-4559.
+Text or call us to schedule your consultation today at (804)-775-4559.